-A fantastic city and wonderful port of call, this magnificent destination is a true highlight of a cruise itinerary.
+A fantastic city and wonderful port of call, this magnificent destination is a true highlight of a Mediterranean cruise itinerary.
 The first thing you will gaze your eyes upon is the beautiful harbour; a captivating attraction of Monte-Carlo, this great setting is the perfect gateway to a brilliant city.
 Super-yachts line the harbour glistening wealth and elegance emphasising the reputation of a wealthy playground.
 Translated literally into Mount Charles, this fantastic city based at the foot of the Maritime Alps along the delectable French Riviera and has developed world renowned repute for charming allure.

 Often considered famous for the four G’s Monte-Carlo is quite simply stunning in every way.
 Gambling, glamour, the Grand Prix and the Grimaldi monarchy make this fabulous destination a pure classic.
 The Grand-Prix dominates the racing calendar as fans from all over the world descend upon the city for the joyous occasion.
 Many cruise lines now even run specific cruises for the Monaco Grand Prix to get up close and personal with the action.
 Alternatively, you can even walk the track from start to finish seeing just how amazing the experience can be of tackling the distinctive street circuit.